 Here are 10 true or false questions.
 You'll find the answers at the bottom.

-1. The pap test, one of two types of tests used to detect cervical cancer, is named after George Papanicolaou, MD (1883–1962).
+1. The Pap test to detect cervical cancer is named after George Papanicolaou, MD (1883–1962).
 True or false?

 2. Most cervical cancers are caused by HPV.
 True or false?